Today’s research is tomorrow’s performance

 Research is an integral part of working at Unigestion.
 We set an annual research agenda and all investment professionals are assessed and rewarded based on their contribution.
 We also organise internal seminars, led by external practitioners and academics, to inspire debate and support professional development.
 This stimulating and challenging research environment helps us to retain and hire knowledgeable experts.

 Expanding the universe of ideas

 Our approach to research is based on collaboration.
 We have built a strong, extended network of industry practitioners and academics to generate and develop ideas.
-Through our Unigestion University (U2) Committee, we work with leading universities from across Europe to gain access to the brightest students and the best academics in different scientific disciplines.
-Given our research heritage, the world of academia is a natural source of new ideas and the rigour of scientific inquiry aligns well with the way we look to run our investments.
+Our Unigestion University Committee works with leading universities from across Europe to access the best students and academics in different scientific disciplines.
+Given our focus on research, the world of academia is a natural source of new ideas.
+The rigour of scientific inquiry also aligns well with the way we aim to run our investments.

-The U2 Committee includes members from all investment teams, plus external scientific advisers:
+The Unigestion University Committee includes members from all investment teams, plus external scientific advisers:

-- Emmanuel Jurczenko, PhD (Professor of Finance at Glion Institute for Higher Education)
+- Emmanuel Jurczenko, PhD (Professor of Finance at Glion Institute of Higher Education)

-- Julien Penasse (Research Associate at University of Luxembourg)
+- Julien Penasse (Research Associate at the University of Luxembourg)

 - Olivier Gottschalg, PhD (Professor at HEC Paris) on an ad hoc basis

 We currently collaborate with a number of prestigious academic institutions, including: